Sexual Misconduct and Related Policies

 University of Houston System Sexual Misconduct Policy ("Sexual Misconduct Policy")

 The University of Houston-Victoria strives to maintain and strengthen an educational, working, and living environment where students, faculty, staff and visitors are free from sex discrimination of any kind.
-The Sexual Misconduct Policy (also available in HTML version) guides our management of the administrative response to concerns and complaints.
+The UH System Sexual Misconduct Policy guides our management of the administrative response to concerns and complaints.
+You can find a link to the full policy at the bottom of this page.

 What is Sexual Misconduct?